Here are tips for better search results in databases. This usage works on most databases, but check 'Help' sections for supported search syntax.

 snow white OR sleeping beauty searches for one or all, but both are not required.

 snow white NOT disney searches for occurrences of the words ‘snow white’ without use of the word ‘disney.’

 (snow white NOT disney) AND sleeping beauty searches for occurrences of the words ‘snow white’ without use of the word ‘disney,’ then also requires the words ‘sleeping beauty.’

 art* searches for art, arts, artistic, artful, etc.

 m?n searches for man and men.

-Unlike the general databases, literature (or any subject) specific databases generally focus solely on journal articles as a publication type and do not have a broad, multidisciplinary approach.
+Unlike the general databases, subject-specific databases generally focus solely on journal articles as a publication type and do not have a broad, multidisciplinary approach.
 This is a brief list of some of the many databases that would be useful in the study of Mythology, Fairy Tales and Folklore Literature.